AriaXR/FocusAgent/README.md

 This S2T system is based on [Whsper-X](https://github.com/m-bain/whisperX/blob/main).

+## Change the API Keys before running

+Find the codes in sender.py and change the parameters from

+    app = AIAvatar(
+    openai_api_key='Your OpenAI API key',
+    google_api_key='You Google API key',
+    topic = 'Your topic',
+    purpose="Your Purpose",
+    total_time = 60, # <- Set to adjust total discussion time
+    participants = ["A", "B"], #participants names
+    volume_threshold=200,    # <- Set to adjust microphone sensitivity
+    lang_TTS = 'en-US', # <- Set to adjust TTS language
+    input_device= 'cable-B',
+    output_device= 'cable-A',
+    save_audio_path='Your save audio path',
+    orgnization_key='org-WYPMYMdADrrxWFlo7jHFLftZ',
+    )

  ## run
  ```
+python sender.py
  ```

  ## Example

 <img src="image/FocusAgent.png" alt="Simulation" width="500">

 This original work is based on Mozilla Hub, which ended its support this year.
-It can easily be transferred to any other online meeting platform by monitoring the microphone and headphones through the system and changing the input from codes.
+It can easily be transferred to any other online meeting platform by monitoring the microphone and headphones through the system and changing the input.
+What you need to do is to set up the virtual audio cable to make them monitor the meeting correctly.

  # Contact and Support